manubb/barbiche/README.md

 Inserting HTML is done via `{{{content}}}` where `content` resolves to a string or a Barbiche object.

 * if `content` resolves to a string, its content is inserted as HTML
-* if `content` resolves to a Barbiche object `bool: string`, if `bool` is true, `string` value is inserted as HTML
+* if `content` resolves to a Barbiche object `boolean: string`, if `boolean` is true, `string` value is inserted as HTML

 #### Conditions
 A `bb-if` attribute resolves to a boolean value.
-If false, the current node (and its subtree) is removed.
+If this value is false, the current node (and its subtree) is removed.

 Some examples of `bb-if` attributes:
 ```html